-Soft approaches cost less in manpower and treasure than military action costs and do not carry the same risk of damage and loss of life, but when confronted by physical threats to U.S. national security interests, soft power cannot substitute for raw military power.
-In fact, an absence of military power or the perception that one’s hard power is insufficient to protect one’s interests often invites challenges that soft power is ill-equipped to address.
+Soft approaches cost less in manpower and treasure than military action costs and do not carry the same risk of damage and loss of life, but when the United States is confronted by physical threats to its national security interests, it is the hard power of its military that carries the day.
+In fact, the absence of military power or the perception that hard power is insufficient to protect critical interests will frequently—and predictably—invite challenges that soft power simply cannot address.
 Thus, hard power and soft power are complementary and mutually reinforcing.
 An insufficiency of either damages the other and ultimately jeopardizes the country’s future.

 It is therefore critical that we understand the condition of the United States military with respect to America’s vital national security interests, the threats to those interests, and the context within which the U.S. might have to use hard power.
-It is likewise important to know how these three areas—operating environments, threats, and the posture of the U.S. military—change over time, given that such changes can have substantial implications for defense policies and investments.
+It is likewise critically important to grasp how these three areas—operating environments, threats, and the posture of the U.S. military—change over time, given that such changes can have substantial implications for defense policies and investments.

-In the opening paragraph of the U.S. Constitution opens with a beautiful passage in which “We the People” stated that among their handful of purposes in establishing the Constitution was to “provide for the common defence.”
-The enumeration of limited powers for the federal government in the Constitution includes the powers of Congress “To declare War,” “To raise and support Armies,” “To provide and maintain a Navy,” “To provide for calling forth the Militia,” and “To provide for organizing, arming, and disciplining, the Militia” and the power of the President as “Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States.”
+The U.S. Constitution opens with a beautiful passage in which “We the People” state that among their handful of purposes in establishing that Constitution was to “provide for the common defence.”
+The Constitution’s enumeration of limited powers for the federal government includes both the powers of Congress “To declare War,” “To raise and support Armies,” “To provide and maintain a Navy,” “To provide for calling forth the Militia,” and “To provide for organizing, arming, and disciplining, the Militia” and the power of the President as “Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States.”

 - Defense of the homeland;